wo80/vs-spectra/README.md

 ## Instructions

 The repository contains a C API for the Spectra eigensolver.
-The project depends on the currently (2020-06-30) unreleased 1.y.z branch of [Spectra](https://github.com/yixuan/spectra/archive/1.y.z.zip).
+The project depends on the currently (2021-02-17) unreleased master branch of [Spectra](https://github.com/yixuan/spectra/archive/master.zip).
 Spectra depends on [Eigen](https://gitlab.com/libeigen/eigen).
 Make sure that both libraries are available in the include subfolder.

 Pre-compiled binaries for windows users can be found [here](http://wo80.bplaced.net/math/packages.html).